shawkyebrahim2514/Student-Database-Management/README.md

 # Student Database Management
 This repository contains a student database management system, where you can store, manage, and retrieve information about students.
-The system is built using NodeJS, ExpressJS, ejs engine, css, and MySQL.
+The system is built using NodeJS, ExpressJS, ejs engine, css, and MySQL with a focus on using the Model-View-Controller (MVC) design pattern.

 ## Features for admins
 * Store and manage student data